MikiWojak/film-rate-v2/README.md

 ## App description

 Film Rate v2 is the web application to rate films.
-The user can rate film, modify and remove it.
+The user can rate film, modify and remove the rate.
 The admin can also manage films.
 The web application allows to login to existing account and register a new one.

 The Film Rate v2 is built using JS frameworks.
 It's the project for course "Advanced technologies of web application development".